initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 ![Hardware](/static/images/2025-01-31-fine-tuning-llm-on-amd-gpu/pc.jpg)

 I realized that AM4 CPU coolers are not always compatible with AM5.
-If your AM4 CPU cooler required a backplate then it won't work on AM5, because AM5 has a fixed backplate that can't be removed.
+If your AM4 CPU cooler requires a backplate then it won't work on AM5, because AM5 has a fixed backplate that can't be removed.
 On a different note, I swear I'm not actually an AMD fanboy.
-I was seriously considering picking up either a used RTX 3090 or Radeon RX 7900 XTX, both of which were about the same price.
+I was seriously considering picking up either a used RTX 3090 or a Radeon RX 7900 XTX, both of which were about the same price.
 But RX 7900 XTX has somewhat better rasterized performance, so I figured it's a better value (for gaming, not everything else) and AMD is generally more Linux friendly when it comes to drivers.
 So I went AMD again.
 In case you wonder what games I play.
 It's Minecraft Bedrock Edition.
 So this brings us here.
 Why do I insist on working with ML on AMD GPU?
 Why not just use [Google Colab](https://colab.research.google.com/) or [RunPod](https://www.runpod.io/) at least for training?
 Am I just a masochist?
 The answer is yes.
-Yes I am.
+Yes, I am.

 ## Installation and Environment Setup
-To get inference working is actually surprisingly easy this time.
+To get inference working is surprisingly easy this time.
 I just installed [ollama-rocm-git](https://aur.archlinux.org/packages/ollama-rocm-git) from AUR and it worked.
 Great!
 For UI, I chose to use [open-webui](https://github.com/open-webui/open-webui), which was also pretty easy to install.
 I just installed it from `pip`.
 In case you need some commands for reference, here it is:

 ```bash
 yay -S ollama-rocm-git # assuming you have yay on your Arch Linux